-Note: Once you issue this command, the volatile WWNN is used by the adapter until the restorenvwwn command is issued or the system is restarted.

-Caution: Use the scriptvwwnn command with caution.
-If you use the same VWWNN on more than one adapter in a fabric, unpredictable results may occur.
+- Word 0 of WWNN and WWPN names must follow one of the following formats: 10000xxx 2xxxxxx - Once you issue this command, the volatile WWNN is used by the adapter until the restorenvwwn command is issued or the system is restarted. - Caution: Use the scriptvwwnn command with caution.
+If you use the same volatile WWNN on more than one adapter in a fabric, unpredictable results may occur.

-To change VWWNN words 0 and 1 from the command line, type (all in one line)
+To change volatile WWNN words 0 and 1 from the command line, type (all in one line) oslpcfg scriptvwwnn n=<adapter number> w0=<wwnn word 0> w1=<wwnn word 1> oslpcfg scriptvwwnn n=1 w0=20A2D6B8 w1=C920A1B2

-'''

-oslpcfg scriptvwwnn n=<adapter number> w0=<wwnn word 0> w1=<wwnn

-word 1>

-'''